Frequently Asked Questions (FAQs)

 How much does enrollment at Lutheran Schools of Lincoln cost?

 It is our hope that every family who desires a Christ-centered, academically strong education experience for their child does not find tuition to be a barrier to their choice.
 Financial aid and scholarships are available to all families.
+Please reach out to the interested school for this information.

 Is there room for my child?